PHOTOGRAPHY

 NATURAL LIGHTING

 Our images are authentic and grounded in reality; therefore, we use natural lighting (or lighting that mimics nature) to highlight subjects.
-Light sources are placed just slightly away from the camera, creating a natural sense of depth.
+Light sources are placed slightly away from the camera, creating a natural sense of depth.
 Light sources should never come from the same angle as the camera, which flattens the image and removes the shadows.

 LIGHTING FOR VARIOUS SKIN TONES